sebajara/sebajara.github.io/_posts/2020-07-24-Bird-identification-guide-using-latex.md

 excerpt: "Scraping bird identification info from Allaboutbirds and Audubon and turn them into an identification guide using LaTex"
 mathjax: "true"
 toc: true
-toc_label: "Jump to"
+toc_label: "Jump to section:"
-toc_icon: "cog"
+toc_icon: "folder-open"
 ---

 I enjoy taking walks doing bird-watching.
 Specially in DC there are many